dbpunk-labs/octogen/README.md

 ```
 og_up
 ```

-> You have the option to select from OpenAI, Azure OpenAI, CodeLlama, and Octogen agent services.
+You have the following options to select
-> If you opt for CodeLlama, Octogen will automatically download it from huggingface.co.
-> In case the installation of the Octogen Terminal CLI is taking longer than expected, you might want to consider switching to a different pip mirror.
+* OpenAI , recommanded for daily use
+* Azure OpenAI
+* CodeLlama, not recommanded
+* Octogen agent services powered by GPT4 and Codellama 34B

 The default is using docker as container engine. use podman with flag `--use_podman`